Brightspace/karma-json-log-reporter/README.md

 console.log( JSON.stringify( obj ) );
 ```

-Alternatively, if an object is provided with a name and object, the message is sent to a file named according the the key value.
+Alternatively, if an object is provided with a name and object, the object is logged to a file according to the specified name, ex. 'myObjectName.json'.

 ```javascript
 var obj = {